Contact Steve Rich at

 Biography

-Steve Rich is the NSTA Press best selling author of Outdoor Science: A Practical Guide and Bringing Outdoor Science In: Thrifty Classroom Lessons.
+Dr. Steve Rich ww w s the writes books based on his experences as a father, a nature enthusiast, and a teacher.
+He is the author of the popular NSTA Press book Outdoor Science: A Practical Guide, and the follow-up, Bringing Outdoor Science In: Thrifty Classroom Lessons.
 He is a National Board Certified Teacher and a recipient of the Presidential Award for Excellence in Science Teaching.
-After 15 years as a classroom teacher Steve has served as Georgia's K-8 Science Specialist at the Department of Education, and most recently as coordinator of the Georgia Youth Science & Technology Center at the University of West Georgia.
+After 15 years as a classroom teacher Steve has served as Georgia's K-8 Science Specialist at the Department of Education, and later as coordinator of the West Georgia Youth Science & Technology Center at the University of West Georgia.
+He also taught science method courses to college students and supervised their school placements for student teaching.

 Born and raised in Savannah, GA, Steve's Mom tells the story of finding frogs, snakes, lizards, and turtles among the clothes in his chest of drawers when he was just a young boy.
 Steve's parents nurtured his thirst for learning about nature by taking the family camping and boating.
 Trips to Georgia's barrier islands helped Steve understand fragile ecosystems, and what it would take to help others learn to take care of the environment.
 The best selling book, Outdoor Science: A Practical Guide is rooted in these early experiences.